tuxy-streamer/blog/content/posts/what-is-a-terminal-emulator.md

 ---
-title: "Discovering Terminals"
+title: "What is a terminal emulator ?"
 description: "A Beginner's Guide to What They Are and How They Power Your Computer"
 date: 2024-09-25T07:32:59+05:30
-draft: false
 categories: [Operating Systems, Terminals]
 tags: [terminal emulators]
-cover:
-  image: "images/computer/gnome-terminal-for-linux.png"
-  alt: "Gnome terminal"
+draft: false
 ---

 ## Introduction